 Note regarding homeowner associations and property owner associations (HOAs and POAs): The proliferation of legislation regulating these associations has taken on a life of its own in Chapters 82, 202 and 209, Texas Property Code, and as a parallel universe to the primary nonprofit organization laws.
-Governance and regulatory issues affecting these associations often overflow into subjects otherwise covered in the Business Organizations Code and Chapter 22, the Texas nonprofit corporation law.
+Governance and regulatory issues affecting these associations often overflow into subjects otherwise covered in BOC Chapter 22, the Texas nonprofit corporation law.
 For a summary of current legislation affecting these associations, see www.txlandlaw.com/blog.